Steven Sandberg-Lewis, DHANP

 He also focuses on the influence of stress on the body’s physiology.
 Using soft tissue techniques such as structural integration, he effectively addresses injuries, post-surgical problems, and chronic pain by increasing blood flow and facilitating flexibility to affected areas.
 Visceral manipulation of the abdomen allows him to solve structural digestive problems often unaddressed by other healthcare providers.
 His expertise in physical medicine also includes releasing spinal restrictions and malpositions using naturopathic manipulative therapy.

-In addition to supervising clinical rotations at the NCNM Clinic, as a full-time faculty member, Dr. Sandberg-Lewis teaches several academic courses such as pathology, gastroenterology and psychophysiology at NCNM.
-He is also an investigator at NCNM’s Helfgott Research Institute.
+In addition to supervising clinical rotations at the NUNM Health Centers, as a full-time faculty member, Dr. Sandberg-Lewis teaches several academic courses such as pathology, gastroenterology and psychophysiology at NUNM.
+He is also an investigator at NUNM’s Helfgott Research Institute.

 Dr. Sandberg-Lewis lives in Portland with his wife, Kayle and his son, Ezra.
-His CD, “Talking ‘Bout Degeneration,” a musical compilation of classics from the 60s and 70s with original lyrics about pathological conditions, is available at the NCNM bookstore.
+His CD, “Talking ‘Bout Degeneration,” a musical compilation of classics from the 60s and 70s with original lyrics about pathological conditions, is available through the NUNM Press.
 All proceeds go toward funding academic scholarships.
 His interests include mandolin, guitar and voice, as well as writing and lecturing with Kayle.

 Pathology, Gastroenterology and Psychophysiology